 Love Me Tender is a platform for government agencies and suppliers to find their perfect match.
 It provides a better way to access Australian government contract data listed on AusTender.

-In financial year 2015/16 more than 70,000 Australian federal government contracts were awarded at a total value of more than $57 billion.
-To put that figure into perspective, that's 13% of the budget and 3.4% of Australia's GDP.
+In financial year 2016/17 more than 64,000 Australian federal government contracts were awarded at a total value of more than $53 billion.
+To put that figure into perspective, that's 11.9% of federal budget expenditure and 3.1% of Australia's GDP.
 Individual contract listings are made publicly available through AusTender.
 Love Me Tender allows you to visualise and aggregate this data to get the bigger picture.

 In other sectors of the economy, detailed transaction data is considered highly valuable commercially confidential information.
 In the government sector, procurement data is made freely available through AusTender but not in a readily usable form.
 Love Me Tender unlocks the value of this publicly available data by delivering insights relevant to particular sectors, agencies and suppliers, as well as the economy as a whole.